How to Start the Wedding Planning Process During COVID-19

 Getting started on your wedding website is also a great way to organize your wedding information and address questions your guests might have.
 Since your loved ones may have questions about how the coronavirus may impact your future wedding date, Chamblin suggests addressing it from the start.
 "I recommend having a COVID-19 statement on your wedding website for your guests," she says.
 "This way, they know that you are monitoring the situation and will continue with the celebration as soon as it is possible."

 From there, get creative by personalizing your wedding website.
 Share your proposal story and photos of the moment (especially if it took place at home), and include any wedding details that are available.
 Update your site as you get more information to share with your guests.

 Before you're ready to send out save-the-dates and formal invitations, gather contact information for your entire guest list.
 While it's one of the more tedious wedding planning tasks, it's one that you can easily accomplish while you're at home.
 Once you're ready to put the invites in the mail, you'll have all of the information you need ready to go.

 Draft a Day-Of Timeline

-If you have a wedding planner, work together to construct a tentative wedding day timeline.
+If you hired a planner, work together to construct a tentative wedding day timeline.
 Once you have a general idea of what the day will look like, you can focus on smaller details, like coordinating your cocktail hour or looking into late-night snack deliveries.
-If you don't have a planner, use The Knot Wedding Day Timeline to help map out your schedule.
+If you don't have a planner, use these sample timelines to map out your schedule.